-9.8.
-There is a large number of old farm buildings spread across the parish, and as farming methods have changed over the years many buildings are now unused and often neglected.
-Feedback from the 2015 Survey showed that there was support for developments of "brownfield sites" which includes farmyards.
+8.8 There is a large number of old farm buildings spread across the parish, and as farming methods have changed over the years many buildings are now unused and often neglected.
+Feedback from the 2015 Survey showed that there was support for developments of redundant farmyard buildings and brownfield sites.
+Also such site redevelopments are supported by the Cornwall Local Plan.

-9.9.
-To minimise the need for new buildings in the countryside and to enable the reuse of redundant buildings that contribute to the character of the parish.
+8.9 To minimise the need for new buildings in the countryside and to enable the reuse of redundant buildings that contribute to the character of the parish.